 - Repeat step eight until the darkest point in the image is exposed correctly.

-You may be wondering why I am not giving you a specific number of photos to shoot, which is something you see in most HDR tutorials.
+You may wonder why I am not giving you a specific number of photos to shoot, which you see in most HDR tutorials.
 Many claim to have some magic number of pictures you need to shoot, but the truth is HDR photography doesn’t work that way.

 Merging your photos: